 Yellowstone is a huge national park spanning almost 3,500 square miles with 5 entrances.
 There are several airports that you can fly into: Bozeman (BZN), Billings (BIL), Cody (COD), and Jackson Hole (JAC).
 The cheapest airports to fly into are typically Bozeman and Billings.
 I recommend flying into Bozeman airport since it is only 1.5 hours from the north entrance of Yellowstone.
-If you are arriving at night, you can save money by staying near the airport and then driving down to Yellowstone in the morning.
-Make sure to book a rental car ahead of time so it is ready for you to pickup at the airport.
+Start planning your trip by searching for flights on Skyscanner to find the best deals.
+Make sure to reserve a rental car ahead of time through Discover Cars in order to explore Yellowstone.

 Yellowstone Entrance Fees

 OR $80 for America the Beautiful Annual Pass which is accepted at national parks, national monuments, and national forests.
-If you are planning to visit more national parks within the year this is a great option.
+If you are planning to visit more national parks this year, this pass offers a great way to save money.

 Where to Stay Near Yellowstone

 I recommend staying in West Yellowstone which is very close to the top sights in the park.
 We stayed in The Evergreen which is located only 5 minutes from the west entrance and close to many restaurants.
 This motel is a good price for the area and the rooms were nice and clean.
 Other options in West Yellowstone include: Elkhorn Cabins and Inn, Kelly Inn, Moose Creek Inn, Explorer Cabins, and Yellowstone West Gate Hotel.